 If you’re considering cutting corners using turnkey solutions, be aware of the likely outcomes so you can head them off.

-Once you’ve been through that process of establishing a legitimate website foundation, marketing and advertising can do its job best within manageable costs.
+Once you’ve established a legitimate website foundation, marketing and advertising can do their job best within manageable costs.